salvium/salvium_docs/docs/THE PROJECT/sparc.md

 ## FAQ

+Q: When will SPARC be implemented in Salvium?
+A: SPARC will be implemented after the CARROT addressing system is fully integrated.
+Refer to the project roadmap for the latest timeline.

 Q: Does using SPARC compromise privacy?
-A: No. SPARC maintains all the privacy guarantees of traditional privacy coins while adding capabilities for returns and regulatory compliance.
+A: No. SPARC is designed to maintain all the privacy guarantees of traditional privacy coins while adding capabilities for returns and regulatory compliance.

 Q: How does SPARC differ from Monero's approach?
 A: Monero does not currently implement a return payment system or spend authority proofs.
 SPARC builds on concepts originally proposed for Monero but not implemented.

 Q: Is SPARC's implementation open source?
-A: Yes, the implementation of SPARC in Salvium is fully open source and available for review in our [code repository](../THE%20PROJECT/How%20to%20get%20involved.md).
+A: Yes, when implemented, SPARC in Salvium will be fully open source and available for review in our code repository.

 Q: How does SPARC help with regulatory compliance?
-A: SPARC enables users to prove they control an address without revealing private keys, satisfying regulatory requirements for verification while maintaining privacy.
+A: SPARC enables users to prove they control an address without revealing private keys, satisfying AML regulatory requirements for verification while maintaining privacy.

 Q: Does SPARC require changes to the consensus protocol?
-A: SPARC builds on the existing Salvium consensus protocol with additions to [transaction formats](../THE%20PROTOCOL/Protocol_tx.md) and validation rules.
+A: SPARC will build on the existing Salvium consensus protocol with additions to transaction formats and validation rules.